piepero/pyosotis/README.md

     SharedDict['my_filename'] = temp_path
 ```

-The functions called by the task's "run" key are simple Python functions with a single parameter, which is a dictionary passed to each function by the task runner.
+The functions called by the task's "run" parameter are simple Python functions with a single parameter, which is a dictionary passed to each function by the task runner.

 The functions use this dictionary to access and also to return data.
 Since the task functions run in threads, race conditions and similar inconveniences may occur!
 However, this is not expected to be much of a problem in practice, since Pyosotis is mainly intended for fairly linear processes in which later tasks mostly only read data provided by earlier tasks and add their own keys to the dictionary.
 ## Future enhancements
 ### Planned enhancements

-- [ ] show currently running automatic tasks in GUI
 - [ ] show a message when all tasks are complete
 - [ ] GUI: render task desription as markdown (see [[markdown]](https://pypi.org/project/Markdown/)[[css]](https://markdowncss.github.io/))
 - [ ] Use a nice tkinter theme [[Reddit]](https://www.reddit.com/r/Python/comments/lps11c/how_to_make_tkinter_look_modern_how_to_use_themes/)